 We also observed that the threat actors used PowerShell to download multiple malware and archives from the server 103[.]159[.]132[.]181 for future use.

 In certain instances, they even leveraged the WinRAR binary installed on the victim hosts to decompress all the malware.

 Although we found several logs involving multiple pieces of dropped malware, we only managed to retrieve a few of them.
 Among all our collected samples, we will introduce the most noteworthy ones.

 The file name of the backdoor CLEXEC is SensorAware.dll.
 This is a simple backdoor that is capable of executing commands and clearing event logs.

-The backdoor COOLCLIENT was first introduced in a report from Sophos; the sample mentioned in the report was compiled in 2021.
-In our case, the COOLCLIENT sample we analyzed had a more recent compilation time in 2022, and while it provides the same functionalities, it has the added capability to open a decoy document (work.pdf) when the current process name has “.pdf” or “.jpg” file extensions.
+The backdoor COOLCLIENT was first introduced in a report from Sophos the sample mentioned in the report was compiled in 2021.
+In our case, the COOLCLIENT sample we analysed had a more recent compilation time in 2022, and while it provides the same functionalities, it has the added capability to open a decoy document (work.pdf) when the current process name has “.pdf” or “.jpg” file extensions.
 It contains less OutputDebugStrings calls.
 Meanwhile, loader.ja is used under two processes: One is under googleupdate.exe, which is used for the first sideloading.
-The second is under winver.exe, which is injected to conduct backdoor behaviors.
+The second is under winver.exe, which is injected to conduct backdoor behaviours.
 Furthermore, COOLCLIENT applies obfuscation techniques that we discuss in later sections.

 Figure 24 shows the whole execution flow of COOLCLIENT.